Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Closed-Form Solutions for Threshold Strategies in the Special Case

-Figure \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1} displays the cost of social protection and the value function of a threshold strategy for the case $Z_{i}\sim Beta(\alpha,1)$.
-The functions are clearly decreasing, in agreement with the earlier results.
-Furthermore, as expected, the functions decrease with respect to both the discount rate $\delta$ and the shape parameter $\alpha$.
-This reflects the fact that a lower discount rate assigns greater weight to future transfers, thereby leading to higher costs.
-Similarly, a larger value of $\alpha$ corresponds to a higher expected remaining proportion of capital (higher $\mu$), which in turn reduces the total amount of discounted transfers.
-A comparison of Figures \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-a} and \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-b} with \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-c}, as well as Figures \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-d} and \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-e} with \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-f}, highlights the potential cost savings for the government when adopting the strategy corresponding to the optimal threshold $y^{\star}$.
-Note that the optimal threshold in Figure \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-c} is $y^{\star} = 26.66, 23.82, 22.16, 21.10, 20.41$, corresponding to the case $\delta = 0.10, 0.20, 0.30, 0.40, 0.50$, respectively (for completeness, the optimal thresholds shown in Figure \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-f} for $\alpha = 0.50, 1.00, 1.50, 2.00, 2.50$ are $y^{\star} = 20.27, 22.16, 23.32, 23.56, 23.42$, respectively).
 Figure \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure2} shows the sensitivity of the optimal threshold $y^{\star}$ with respect to the discount factor $\delta$ and the shape parameter $\alpha$.
 This figure shows that the optimal threshold $y^{\star}$ is not monotone in $\alpha$.
 This can be interpreted as follows: when the expected remaining proportion of capital is low (small $\alpha$), the optimal threshold $y^{\star}$ becomes less relevant, since the household will almost surely fall into poverty after the first capital loss.
 However, as the expected remaining proportion of capital increases (with higher $\alpha$), the choice of an optimal threshold gains importance: the household is less likely to fall into poverty after the first loss and thus has the possibility of rebuilding its capital.
 It is important to note, however, that another effect arises when $\alpha$ becomes sufficiently large: capital losses have a smaller impact on the household, which in turn may reduce the importance of selecting an optimal threshold, as the losses themselves become less significant.